PufferFinance/UniFi/l1-contracts/docs/registration.md

     participant Operator
     participant UniFiAVSManager

-    Operator->>UniFiAVSManager: registerDelegateKey(delegateKey)
+    Operator->>UniFiAVSManager: setOperatorDelegateKey(newDelegateKey)
+    UniFiAVSManager-->>Operator: Delegate key change initiated
+    Note over Operator,UniFiAVSManager: Wait for deregistration delay Operator->>UniFiAVSManager: updateOperatorDelegateKey()
-    UniFiAVSManager-->>Operator: Delegate key registered
+    UniFiAVSManager-->>Operator: Delegate key updated
 ```

-1. The `Operator` calls `registerDelegateKey()` on the `UniFiAVSManager`, providing the delegate key.
+1. The `Operator` calls `setOperatorDelegateKey()` on the `UniFiAVSManager`, providing the new delegate key.
-2. The `UniFiAVSManager` registers the delegate key for the Operator.
+2. The `UniFiAVSManager` initiates the delegate key change process, setting a future block number when the change can be finalized.
+3. After the deregistration delay has passed, the `Operator` calls `updateOperatorDelegateKey()`.
-3. The `Operator` is notified that the delegate key registration was successful.
+4. The `UniFiAVSManager` updates the delegate key for the Operator.

+#### Key Change Process

+The delegate key change process involves a delay mechanism to ensure security and prevent rapid changes:

+1. When `setOperatorDelegateKey()` is called:
+   - The new key is stored as a pending change.
+   - A block number is set for when the change can be finalized (current block + deregistration delay).

+2. After the delay period, `updateOperatorDelegateKey()` can be called to finalize the change:
+   - This function checks if the delay period has passed.
+   - If so, it updates the delegate key to the pending new key.
+   - The pending key and validation block are then reset.

+This two-step process with a delay provides a security measure, allowing time for any potential issues to be identified before the change is finalized.

 #### Key Type Flexibility